tidwall/uhasql/README.md

 ## Running

 To start a single node instance.
-For a full Raft cluster see the [Uhaha README](https://github.com/tidwall/uhaha).

 ```
 $ ./uhasql-server